webignition/mongo-array/README.md

 Mongo Array
 ===========

 An array-like data structure backed by Mongo.
-Useful for handling large lists of relatively simple data.
+Useful for when dealing with very large data sets such that the use of an in-memory regular array fails due to memory constraints.

 You use it like a regular array, it persists values in a Mongo database as if by magic.

-Useful for when dealing with very large data sets such that the use of an in-memory regular array fails due to memory constraints.

 Usage
 -----